amaurymartiny/awesome-prime-numbers/README.md

 > A curated list of awesome resources around prime numbers.

-This list, as all other [awesome](https://github.com/sindresorhus/awesome) lists, is really meant to be curated and improved by the community, so don't hesitate to contribute.
-Follow [these easy steps](CONTRIBUTING.md) to add of modify entries.
+This list, as all other [awesome](https://github.com/sindresorhus/awesome) lists, is really meant to be curated and improved by the community, so don't hesitate to [contribute](CONTRIBUTING.md).

 # Table of Contents